Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Properties of the numerical methods for the IGBM

 where $y:=\widetilde{Y}(t_{i-1})$ and $G'(y)$ denotes the derivative of $G$ with respect to $y$ \cite{Kahl2008}.
 Thus, to guarantee positivity, the time step $\Delta$ would need to be updated in every iteration step.

-Note that, the discrete absorbing property is the only property which is satisfied by the Euler-Maruyama and Milstein schemes, for any time step $\Delta$.
-In contrast, the derived splitting schemes preserve the different boundary properties for any choice of time step $\Delta>0$, as shown below.
-Moreover, their boundary behaviour depends only on the parameter $\mu$, as it is the case for the IGBM. \begin{proposition} Let $\widetilde{Y}(t_i)$ be the numerical splitting solutions defined through \eqref{SP1}-\eqref{SP4}, respectively.
-They fulfill the discrete unattainable, absorbing, entrance and exit properties for any choice of the time step $\Delta$. \end{proposition} \begin{proof} The properties can be easily verified from \eqref{SP1}-\eqref{SP4}, using the corresponding assumptions on the parameter $\mu$ and the positivity of the exponential function. \end{proof}
+Note that, the discrete absorbing and entrance properties are the only properties which are satisfied by the Euler-Maruyama and Milstein schemes, for any time step $\Delta$.
+In contrast, the ODE methods and the derived splitting schemes preserve the different boundary properties for any choice of time step $\Delta>0$, as shown below.
+Moreover, their boundary behaviour depends only on the parameter $\mu$, as it is the case for the IGBM. \begin{proposition} Let $\widetilde{Y}(t_i)$ be the splitting, piecewise linear and log-ODE schemes defined through \eqref{SP1}-\eqref{SP4}, \eqref{Lin} and \eqref{Log}, respectively.
+They fulfill the discrete unattainable, absorbing, entrance and exit properties for any choice of the time step $\Delta$. \end{proposition} The discrete boundary properties can be verified from \eqref{SP1}-\eqref{SP4}, \eqref{Lin} and \eqref{Log}, using the corresponding assumptions on the parameter $\mu$ and the positivity of the exponential function.
+A detailed proof of Proposition~\ref{Theorem2} is given in Appendix \ref{appD}.